chrisnajman/filter-quotes-v2/README.md

 }
 ```

-To create your own quotes list, open `./json/quotes.json`, remove the existing entries, and add your own, using the template above as a model.
+To create your own quotations list, open `./json/quotes.json`, remove the existing entries, and add your own, using the template above as a model.

 Don't forget to separate entries with a comma, i.e.